Call us on

 0370 1500 100

-I am an associate solicitor based in the Medical Negligence team in the London office.
+I am a Senior Associate based in the Medical Negligence team in the London office.

 I have successfully handled a number of cases and undertake cases in all areas of clinical negligence.
 I have a particular interest in cases where injuries occur at birth or in the neonatal period.
 These include birth trauma injuries to the mother such as incorrect episiotomies and third and fourth degree tears and injuries suffered by a child including cerebral palsy and neonatal hypoglycaemia.